davidmjadams/simpleshapes/content/articles/launch-your-startup-landing-page-part-1.md

 title: "Launch your startup landing page in a day - Part 1"
 date: 2019-01-21T12:14:27Z
 draft: false
+description: "First in a three part guide, walking through how to approach and deliver a killer startup landing page"
 ---

 # Part 1 - Define your goal and messaging